 A possible exception to this is when an EW-DX receiver is managed via Sennheiser Control Cockpit and the sync options are set to update on-the-fly.

 Synchronisation of a transmitter to a receiver will copy various control parameters from the transmitter to the receiver, not just transmit frequency.
-The receiver does not acquire and of its configuration from the transmitter.
+The receiver does not acquire any of its configuration from the transmitter.

 Antenna Splitters (Distribution Amps)